webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 * time=1.80 ms
 ```

-In this case ~1.8 ms is a good choice.
+In this case, around 1.8 ms would be a good choice.
 Packets that arrive late will use our window of latency.
-Packets that arrive early will be delayed and can
+Packets that arrive early will be delayed a bit and can
 fill the window depleted by late packets.
 This means we no longer have stuttering and provide a smooth delivery rate for the client.

 ### JitterBuffer operation

 ![JitterBuffer](../images/05-jitterbuffer.png "JitterBuffer")

-Every packet is added to the jitter buffer as soon as it is received.
+Every packet gets added to the jitter buffer as soon as it is received.
 Once there are enough packets to reconstruct the frame, packets that make up the frame are released from the buffer and emitted for decoding.
-The decoder, in turn, decodes and draws the video frame on users screen.
+The decoder, in turn, decodes and draws the video frame on the user's screen.
 Since the jitter buffer has a limited capacity, packets that stay in the buffer for too long will be discarded.

 Read more on how video frames are converted to RTP packets, and why reconstruction is necessary [in the media communication chapter](../06-media-communication/#rtp).

 `jitterBufferDelay` provides a great insight into your network performance and its influence on playback smoothness.
 It is a part of [WebRTC statistics API](https://www.w3.org/TR/webrtc-stats/#dom-rtcinboundrtpstreamstats-jitterbufferdelay) relevant to the receiver's inbound stream.
-The delay defines the amount of time video frames spend in JitterBuffer before being emitted for decoding.
+The delay defines the amount of time video frames spend in the jitter buffer before being emitted for decoding.
-A longer jitter buffer delay means your network is highly congested.
+A long jitter buffer delay means your network is highly congested.

 ## Detecting Congestion
 Before we can even resolve congestion, we need to detect it.
 To detect it we use a congestion controller.
 This is a complicated subject, and is still rapidly changing.